 Voice disorders range from changes in the quality of your voice to voice loss.
 You may be hoarse, feel like there’s something in your throat, or develop a vocal tremor.
 The specialists at Lakeshore Professional Voice Center, part of Lakeshore Ear, Nose & Throat Center in St. Clair Shores, Macomb Township, Rochester, Grosse Pointe, and Sterling Heights, Michigan, have extensive experience performing videostroboscopy, an advanced diagnostic technique that allows a complete analysis of your voice problem.
 If you experience voice problems, call or use online booking to schedule an appointment.

 Videostroboscopy is an advanced imaging technique used to evaluate the characteristics and structure of your vocal cords.
-Videostroboscopy is the only way to assess vibratory qualities of your vocal cords, which are essential for a normal voice, so it’s an essential tool for diagnosing and managing voice disorders.
+Videostroboscopy is the only way to assess the vibratory qualities of your vocal cords, which are essential for a normal voice, so it’s an essential tool for diagnosing and managing voice disorders.

 Voice disorders are broadly defined as any change in voice quality, pitch, or volume that’s different from your typical voice, inappropriate for your age and gender, or that bothers you, even if your voice seems normal to others.